 Wood Fencing

-When you think of a classic, picturesque fence, chances are a wooden fence comes to mind.
+A wooden fence comes to mind when you think of a classic, picturesque fence.
 Wood fencing is a traditional choice that offers a range of styles of fence, from picket fences to privacy fences.
 It’s a versatile option that can be painted or stained to match your home or landscaping design.

 In terms of average cost, wood fencing can be quite budget-friendly, depending on the type of wood you choose.
 For instance, treated pine is typically more affordable than cedar or redwood.
 You can expect to spend between $7 and $15 per linear foot for materials.